Fog Pouring over the low point on Santa Cruz Island.

 Turkey Vulture Just a coyote or a Red Wolf? poison oak

 The wildlife in the Santa Barbara back country is varied and thriving.
 We have the usual suspects: bears, coyotes, bobcats, deer, rabbits and variety of birds are ever present.
 For the past couple months there have been mountain lion sightings, and I personally saw what I think was a red wolf.

 Even though Santa Barbara is a city by the Pacific Ocean, the mountains are, for the most part, arid and very vulnurable to brush fires.
 These brush fires have resulted in great loss of property, and in some cases, loss of life.
-The problem with brush fires in the hills of Santa Barbara are exacerbated by what’s known as “Sundowners.”
+The problem with brush fires in the hills of Santa Barbara are exasperated by what’s known as “Sundowners.”
 Sundowners are the winds that blow from the north east instead of the usual west, the ocean side.
 As I am writing these pages, hills of Santa Barbara are on fire and many houses have burned to the ground.
 Brush fires are an ongoing threat.
 If you are here to climb, make sure to keep an eye on the wind direction and temeratures.
 You don’t want to be up in the mountains when there is a chance for forest fires.
 The best seasons are fall, winter and spring.